apache/cordova-ios/README.md

 You don't need to do this if you downloaded the installer from [phonegap.com](http://phonegap.com), this is only for developers that need to compile the source.

 1. Launch "Terminal.app"
-2. Navigate to the folder where Makefile is (this folder)
+2. Navigate to the folder where the Makefile is
 3. Type in "make" then press Enter

 <br />

-The installer should build "PhoneGapInstaller.pkg" into this folder, then:
+The installer should build "PhoneGapInstaller.dmg" into the **dist** folder, mount the .dmg, then:

 1. Quit Xcode
-2. Launch "PhoneGapInstaller.pkg" to install PhoneGapLib, the PhoneGap framework and the PhoneGap Xcode Templates.
+2. Launch "PhoneGapInstaller.pkg" from the mounted .dmg, to install PhoneGapLib, the PhoneGap framework and the PhoneGap Xcode Templates.

 <br />